Satuchain

-SATUCHAIN (SATU CHAIN) is an EVM-compatible Layer-1 blockchain secured by Proof-of-Stake (PoS).
+SATUCHAIN (SATU CHAIN) is an EVM-compatible Layer-1 blockchain secured by Adaptive Proof-of-Stake (APoS).
 It is designed to provide fast confirmations, consistent finality, and low transaction costs, while preserving the developer experience and tooling standards that have made the EVM ecosystem widely adopted.

 The EVM has become the dominant smart contract standard due to mature tooling, established security practices, and broad integrations across wallets and infrastructure.
 However, real production deployments continue to face practical constraints that affect both user experience and operational reliability: